henwh0/openweathermap/README.md

 this is a very generic script..

-adding "print(data)" will show you more variables that you can add for more info at your location.
+adding print(data) will show you more variables that you can add for more info at your location.